Zialus/picard/ASSO-DOCS/Relatorio2.md

 - **Scan**: the program will use [AcoustID](https://acoustid.org/) to generate audio fingerprints, and try to check them against the MusicBrainz database.
 - **Lookup**: the program will do an [indexed search](https://musicbrainz.org/doc/Search#Indexed_search) on the MusicBrainz database and will return an album match if it finds a result with a score above what was defined in the program settings.
+- **Cluster**: the program will create different folders inside the "Cluster" folder with the name that the files from the unmatched list are stored on the users system and will move all the possible files to the specific folders.

 #### Development View